 Mortgage amortization is one of the most important aspects of buying a home.
 Why does it matter, and how does it work?
-In this article we'll dive into the details of mortgage amortization so you can understand how your loan works—and whether or not refinancing could help you save money on interest payments.
+In this article we'll dive into the details of mortgage amortization so you can understand how your loan works — and whether refinancing could help you save money on interest payments.

 Amortization is the process of paying down your mortgage principal over time.
 According to Investopedia, amortization typically refers to an accounting process used to periodically lower the book value of a loan or an intangible asset over a set period of time.